devOpifex/litter/README.md

 which directly translates to an `id` in the generated HTML.

-This means every input must be unique which makes it's difficult to dynamically.
+This means every input must be unique which makes it's difficult to dynamically generate inputs.
-Whilst manageable UI-side it makes a mess server-side as one has to dynamically create and destryo observers.
+Whilst manageable UI-side it makes a mess server-side as one has to dynamically create and destroy observers.

 This project takes inspiration from vanilla JavaScript where one can observe on any valid selector such as a `.class`